DTAJ095/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script 15: Write a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.

 Script 16: Write a script that prints every other line from the input, starting with the first line.

+Script 17: Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.